 That is the best example Elan Journo could come up with to support his claim that civilians only died because they were being used by Hamas to shield legitimate military targets.
 He also declines to inform readers of the fact that Israel’s use of Palestinian civilians as human shields is well documented.
 In fact, to support his claim that Israel committed no war crimes, he encourages us to consider the testimonies of Israeli soldiers and then provides a few that were cited by an Israeli lawmaker for the same purpose.
 Conspicuously absent from his account are the testimonies of soldiers published by an Israeli veterans group known as Breaking the Silence, which described how the IDF implemented a policy of deliberately using disproportionate force to punish the civilian population.
 The testimonies included a description of how the IDF used “Johnnies”, the code word for “using Palestinian civilians as human shields during house searches”.

 By such means, Journo arrives at his conclusion that the way forward is for the US to provide the political backing necessary for Israel to violently suppress any semblance of Palestinian resistance to Israel’s brutal and inhuman occupation regime.
 While purporting to be a serious examination of the causes of the conflict in order to make an informed judgment about how to resolve it, to the contrary, Elan Journo’s What Justice Demands is a cruel hoax intended to defend Israel’s crimes against the Palestinians.

-For a detailed and fully referenced deconstruction of Journo’s shameless work of propaganda, see my book Exposing a Zionist Hoax: How Elan Journo’s “What Justice Demands” Deceives Readers about the Palestine Conflict, available for download in PDF or Kindle editions.
+For a detailed and fully referenced deconstruction of Journo’s shameless work of propaganda, see my book Exposing a Zionist Hoax: How Elan Journo’s “What Justice Demands” Deceives Readers about the Palestine Conflict.